Holtermann collection: Digitisation

 In 2008, the collection was digitised at high resolution and images like this one of On Gay & Co., general storekeepers (grocery & drapery), Hill End were made available through the Library's image viewer.
-In 2015, Gulgong Holtermann Museum which uses many of these hi-resolution images was launched in Gulgong,New South Wales.
+In 2015, Gulgong Holtermann Museum, which uses many of these hi-resolution images, was launched in Gulgong, New South Wales.
+It officially opened on 26 October 2019.